mickael-palma-wttj/career-path/CAREER_LEVEL_GUIDES/04_Staff_Developer.md

 - Example: Staff engineer driving engineering-wide improvements

 Your Staff engineers might be one or a mix of these.
 Understand their archetype to manage them effectively.

+**💡 Tip:** Tanya Reilly's *[The Staff Engineer's Path](../../BOOKS/The%20Staff%20Engineer's%20Path%20-%20Tanya%20Reilly.pdf)* provides excellent frameworks for understanding these archetypes and how they navigate organizational dynamics at scale.

 ---